-Symetal Plant | Mandra (Greece) Annual production capacity: 15,000 tons
+Symetal Plant | Mandra (Greece)

 The Mandra plant complements the Oinofyta production facility by receiving the semi-ready foil products and continuing their processing through coating and embossing.
 The plant produces inner wrappers for cigarette packs, chocolate, chewing gum and other food packaging as well as yoghurt and jam covers and pharmaceutical products.